johnwry/johnwry.github.io/content/studies/topical/confession-of-sins.md

 ## Searching what the Scriptures actually teach

-### Note: It is not in the scope of this study but we will presume death in the Scriptures means separation not cessation of existence.
+### It is not in the scope of this study but we presume the reader understands that death in the Scriptures means separation not cessation of existence.

-# Spiritual Separation
+# Spiritual Death (Separation)

 ## Man willfully sins, it is not God who makes him sin.